PTSD Support Page

-Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her BB King-style blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
+Vietnam Veteran Joe Doyle: The opening segment was written by Vietnam Veteran & PTSD healing & recovery facilitator, Joe Doyle, which is read by Ann M. Wolf to the instrumental track of her Blues song, “I Feel a Song Comin’ On,” This composition was arranged & produced by Tracy Collins.
 She also adds her remarks to the script in support of those who have served in harm’s way.

 Because losing even one is one too many: With the USA losing veterans & 1st-responders to suicide daily, citizens are mobilizing and reaching out to our service men & women to offer a hand of fellowship in the form of amazing & creative programs, events & resources designed to promote healing and recovery for those who have endured some of life’s most difficult challenges.
 It is the goal of thousands of activists, that no veteran or 1st-responder feel alone and unsupported.

 Sharing this ceremony: Feel free to share this page with your people, community groups, churches, scout troops, and others who would be inspired to learn more about the sacrifices made by our veterans.

 “Thank you so much!
 Wonderful post!”